Code coverage

 If you have a monorepo project and saved Qodana configuration files under custom names, then in the args block use the --config,<path-relative-to-project-root> option.
 To override the default code coverage report directory, use the --coverage-dir,<path-relative-to-project-root> option.

-Create a GitLab CI/CD pipeline that will store all code coverage output files in the <project-root-dir>/coverage directory:
+Create a GitLab CI/CD pipeline that will read all generated code coverage output files from the .qodana/coverage directory using the --coverage-dir option:

 Qodana for .NET